The Rise of the Portfolio Career

 Many people considering a portfolio career will be worried about job security.
 It’s true that finding work will be a big factor.
 If contracts are short-term or freelance, you will have to make sure that you are on the ball and have work lined up for when your current work ends.
 Without a long-term contract, you can be left vulnerable but the beauty of a portfolio career is that if one source of income dries up, you will have several more to fall back on.
 After all, how secure are jobs these days?
 Even people on a long-term contract can be made redundant and are at the mercy of someone else.
 With a portfolio career, you are creating your own work and you have the power to make sure that being out of pocket isn’t an option.

 Finding your own work requires discipline and motivation.
 This could be a daunting factor for some people.
 However, with the option to utilise all your skills, not just those you’ve honed in your current career, you should have lots of options.
 It can also be very difficult to express yourself on a CV when you have been involved in so many different kinds of work.
 A traditional, chronological CV would not do justice to someone with a portfolio career and you will need alternative ways to express your career history.
-Fear not though, you can always search for career coaching services or hire a professional to write your CV for you.
+Fear not though, you can always search for resume writing services or hire a professional to write your CV for you.